danimaaz/NBA-Injury-Analysis-2013-2019/README.md

 ## Analysis

-From my hypothesis, I thought that there would be a strong correlation between the number of injuries per season and the average ACWR of the injured players.
-However, the graphs from Figure 3 and Figure 5 made me pessimistic that I would find a strong correlation.
-When calculating the correlation (link to the code [here](post the link to the EDA code)), the correlation coefficient was only  ~ -0.114.
-Not only was the correlation value close to 0 (signifying that it is a poor predictior), it was also negative!
-This indicates that I should probably take a deeper dive into what may be causing this increase injuries.

 ### Taking a deeper look at the ACWR

-While the ACWR doesn't appear to have a strong correlation with the number of injuries, it is interesting to look at whether or not the ACWR plays a role in how serious an injury is.
-Below is a graph showing the average ACWRs of different injury severities.
+I initially hypothesized that AWCR would play a major role in injury severity.
+In order to investigate that further, I had to investigate if the ACWR plays a role in how serious an injury is.
+And whether or not plays a _significant_ role in how serious an injury is.
+To start off the analysis, Figure 9 shows the average ACWRs of different injury severities.

 **Fig. 9**: